steven-law/Teensy-DAW/README.md

 Teensy-DAW
  clipbased Touch DAW for Teensy

-functions for Teensy 3.5
 .)
-8 track 16step sequencer
+8 tracks
 .)
-8 individual clips for each of the tracks
+8 individual clips per track
-.) each track can send midi out (mono on track 2-8) or play internal plugins
 .)
+16 steps per clip
+.) +4 different Sequencer Modes ("Step", "Grid", "Drop", "Rand")
+.) sequence external Midi gear (Midichannel 1 - 16) or (if "Midichannel" is above 16)
-8+ plugins aviable, several sampleplayers and synthesis
+.)
+8+ internal plugins , several sampleplayers and synthesis
+.) each plugin can save 8 presets to sd card
-.) more plugins can be easy added.
+.) more plugins can be easily added.
 Tutorial inside
-.) each plugin can save 8 presets to sd card
+.) send 16 midi cc´s per track when Midichannel is set to 1-16
-.) whole project or each page can be saved indiviually to sd card
+.) whole project or each page can be saved/loaded indiviually to sd card
-.) mixer for the internal plugins
-.) mixer with solo and mute function
 .)
-3 fx slots with individual sends per track
-.) the project can be arranged in songmode
-.) songs can be up to 255 bars long
-.) loop function to loop desired bars
+Songmode /Arrangement Mode
-.) navigation via touchscreen, button (or poti)
+.) navigation via touchscreen, buttons or encoders
-.) send 12 midi cc´s when midi channel is set to 1-16
+.) control 4 paramters in a row immediatly with the knobs or 4 pots from your controller/keyboard
+.) automatic pot assign for different pages
+.) connect a keyboard like the keyste37 (or any other KB with 4 Knobs) for best integration
+.) connect up to 5 usbmidi-synthesizer over a usb-hub/ or standard TRS Type A = Korg/Roland/..
+.)
+Record or play live via USB Keyboard
+.)
+Record external Audio to RAW files
 .) scales can be highlighted in sequencer view
-.)
+.) use a Launchpad mini (MK1) to launch Clips directly
 .)

 Implemented plugins: